-Measuring the nation’s economic health has long been a slow, costly and imprecise exercise, but Assoc.
-Prof. Steven Tadelis helped develop a new way to measure real-time consumer behavior that could vastly improve economic policymaking.
+BERKELEY — Measuring the nation’s economic health has long been a slow, costly and imprecise exercise, but researchers at the University of California, Berkeley have helped develop a new way to measure real-time consumer behavior that could vastly improve economic policymaking.

-The findings by Tadelis and Sachar Kariv, a professor of economics and chair of the UC Berkeley Economics Department, and researchers from the University of Michigan and Arizona State University appear in the journal Science.
+The findings by Sachar Kariv, a professor of economics and chair of the UC Berkeley Economics Department, along with co-author Steve Tadelis, an associate professor of business and public policy at UC Berkeley’s Haas School of Business, and researchers from the University of Michigan and Arizona State University appear in today’s issue of the journal Science.

 Traditionally, the researchers said, economic analysts have been forced to rely on large-scale surveys such as the Consumer Expenditure Survey or the Panel Study of Income Dynamics.
 But such surveys are complex and expensive to implement, so they are conducted infrequently and with modest-sized samples, with results released after substantial time lags.